MechWolf/MechWolf/docs/source/api/hub.rst

 .. http:post:: /submit_protocol

         Accepts a protocol posted as JSON.
-Returns signed unique ID of the protocol execution.
+Returns timestamp signed unique ID of the protocol execution.

         :form protocol: The protocol to be executed by the hub.
 Must be signed by the security key, specifically by a :class:`~itsdangerous.URLSafeTimedSerializer`.